SnowyMouse/invader/README.md

 ## Getting started
 This readme addresses a few topics:
+- [Staying up-to-date]
 - [Contributing]
 - [Getting Invader]
 - [Programs]
 - [Frequently asked questions]

+## Staying up-to-date
+To check if you are on an up-to-date version, run one of the tools (e.g. invader-info) with the `-i` parameter.
+On the top of the output is the version number that corresponds to the installation of Invader (e.g.
+`Invader 0.26.1.r1776.9db4cc5`).
+This is the project name (`Invader`), version (`0.26.1`), commit number (`r1776`), and commit hash (`9db4cc5`).

+Next, go to the [commits](https://github.com/Kavawuvi/invader/commits/master) and check the commit hash against the topmost commit.
+If it is the same, then you are using the latest version of Invader.

+Make sure to stay up-to-date, as newer version have more features while addressing more issues.

 ## Contributing
 See CONTRIBUTING.md.